Last updated 10 December 2021

-Read more about requesting emergency repairs
+Read more about requesting a repair.

 We are continuing to support rough sleepers and are working with the Street Outreach service and other agencies to ensure that all rough sleepers in Ipswich have accommodation.

+All our car parks remain open.
 View all car park locations.

 Our Civil Enforcement Officers are still on duty as it is important that parking restrictions are followed to ensure roads are kept clear for emergency vehicles and bin crews.
 It also helps ensure that spaces are being used by genuine permit-holders.